Chapter 01

 Middle lands

 It was a chaotic time in a realm long forgotten, a place where the only rule that seemed to exist was dictated by a single mage.
-This one woman, burdened with the weight of her responsibilities, found herself unable to put an end to the relentless dragon war that ravaged the lands.
-The conflict had escalated to such a degree that it seemed to consume everything in its path, leaving destruction and despair in its wake.
+There was this woman who, honestly, had a lot on her plate.
+She just couldn't figure out how to stop the never-ending dragon war that was tearing everything apart.
+The conflict had gotten so bad that it felt like it was swallowing everything around it, leaving a trail of destruction and hopelessness behind.
 Despite her desperate pleas for assistance, no help had arrived, and she was left to face the turmoil alone.

-The young mage appeared strikingly youthful, her long black hair nearly grazing the ground, with bangs that gracefully framed her doll-like visage and flowed down to her chest.
-Her vibrant sea-green eyes, full of life yet clouded with anxiety, mirrored the frustration she felt over the relentless conflicts that raged uncontrollably beyond the formidable walls of her tower.
+The young mage looked super young, with her long black hair almost touching the ground.
+She had bangs that framed her cute, doll-like face and the hair flowed down to her chest.
+Her bright sea-green eyes were alive but also showed a hint of anxiety, reflecting the frustration she felt about the never-ending fights happening outside the strong walls of her tower.

 With a heavy heart, she climbed the spiral staircase that led to the summit of her towering structure.
 This edifice stood as a lone beacon amid the turmoil, a sanctuary where she could find peace and clarity.
-As she stepped out onto the small balcony that extended from the roof's edge, she was instantly surrounded by the palpable energy of the ongoing skirmishes.
+Stepping out onto the little balcony that jutted out from the roof, she could feel the buzz of the battles happening all around her.
 The atmosphere was thick with tension, and the distant sounds of battle resonated in her ears.
-She surveyed the destruction that enveloped her, releasing a deep sigh as she wrapped her arms around herself in a futile effort to shield against the overwhelming negativity.
+She looked around at all the destruction around her and let out a big sigh.
+Wrapping her arms around herself, she tried to block out all the bad vibes, but it just didn’t help.
 "These... conflicts must come to an end... soon... but how can I ever bring that about?" she mused, her thoughts racing with feelings of hopelessness.

 "Max, why would you think two rulers would work?" she asked, her curiosity piqued.
 She studied the dragon closely, noting the determination in his eyes.